COSD-PANDA/seaboard/src/services.md

 ### Public speaking and consulting

-City governments around the world look to our data & analytics program for guidance on what a successful open data program looks like, how they can automate data updates, and how open sources tools can decrease program costs.
+City governments around the world look to our Data & Analytics program for guidance on what a successful open data program looks like, how they can automate data updates, and how open sources tools can decrease program costs.
 Our team can speak about a range of topics, including smart cities, open data, data science in government, and civic tech, among others.

 A few of our recent speaking engagements include:

 * [Harvard's Summit on Data-Smart Government](http://datasmart.ash.harvard.edu/)
 This summit is organized by the university's Civics Analytics Network, a group of government Chief Data Officers.
 San Diego's CDO Maksim Pecherskiy is a CAN member.
 * [Open Data Science Conference](https://odsc.com/california/speakers), on the topic of Building Data Science infrastructure at City of San Diego